 Fish tank length requirement

-Another general unwritten rule is the tank length should be at least 7 times longer than the fish.
+Another general unwritten rule is the tank length should be at least seven times longer than the fish.
 So if you have a Betta fish of 2.5” long, you need a tank with at least 17.5” in length.
 This rule is false.
-Some fish such as slow moving Betta do not move around very fast.
+Some fish such as slow-moving Betta do not move around very fast.
 Thus they will do fine in a smaller tank than some fast moving fish such as Zebra Danios.
-Under normal circumstances, more active and fast swimming species require more swimming room and thus a bigger fish tank than the timid fish species.
+Under normal circumstances, more active and fast swimming species require more swimming room.
+Therefore, they need a bigger fish tank than the timid fish species.

 Some important points to pay attention to when it comes to the fish tank size

 Some fish such as Tetra, Rasboras, Corydoras are school fish.
 Most school fish species need a minimum of 5~6 in each group.
 Not having enough of them in the same aquarium can result in their being shy and stressed, thus not displaying their natural behaviors.
 When you plan to get a certain species of school fish, you should keep the minimum recommended number in mind.
 More fish will obviously require the more swimming room as well as overall water volume to sustain them.

 Fish Tank dimension